moka-guys/workstation_housekeeping/README.md

 * All local FASTQ files are uploaded and in a 'closed' state
 * X logfiles are present in the DNA Nexus project /Logfiles directory (NB X can be added as a command line argument - default is 5)

-or if the run is identified as a TSO500 run, based on:
+OR if the run is identified as a TSO500 run, based on:
   * the bcl2fastq2_output.log file created by the automated scripts AND
   * Presence of `_TSO` in the human readable DNANexus project name